Skip to main content

 Personalized system prompt

-Includes the agent content (markdown body), loaded skills, subskill paths, script commands, and tool_call instructions
+Includes agent content (markdown body), loaded skills, subskill paths, script commands, and tool_call instructions.

 2